Confronting the effects of climate change on human health

-Responding to the current and future treatment needs of the world’s most vulnerable populations must consider the evolving impact of climate change.
-We need to take into account changing patterns of disease transmission and prevalence, reduce the carbon footprint of our operations, and work with our partners to reduce the environmental impact of developing and manufacturing medicines.
+Our response to the current and future treatment needs of the world’s most vulnerable populations must consider the evolving impact of climate change.
+We need to take into account changing patterns of disease transmission and prevalence.
+We also need to reduce the carbon footprint of our own operations, and work with our partners to reduce the environmental impact of developing and manufacturing medicines.

 DNDi has developed a four-pronged roadmap on health, climate, and the environment, committing to address these cross-cutting priorities in our 2021-2028 Strategic Plan.